dgroomes/java-metaprogramming-playground/README.md

 * Do something with classpath scanning.
 Can I find all classes that extend Record, for example?
 * Do something with MethodHandles.
 No idea how this works.
 * Do something with dynamic Proxies
+* Do something with JSR-223 or JShell to execute dynaic code at runtime and somehow side-effect the program state.
+This is possible, right?
+* Do something with Java agents (premain or dynamic)

 ## Reference